PTASP Frequently Asked Questions

 An operator’s data may be protected under State law.
 FTA does not have specific statutory data protection authority for safety plans nor the information collected through the implementation of safety plans.

 FTA is committed to helping the transit industry comply with this rule and will continue our extensive outreach, including providing webinars, guidance and technical assistance.
-Beginning July 20, 2020, transit operators must certify compliance with the PTASP rule requirements to be eligible to receive Federal transit funds.
+Transit operators must certify compliance with the PTASP rule requirements by December 31, 2020 to be eligible to receive Federal transit funds.
 Failure to comply with a requirement of the rule subjects a grantee to a range of FTA enforcement options depending upon the circumstances, including a transit operator being ineligible to receive FTA grant funds until the operator satisfies the requirements of the rule.

 Transit agencies and States may use FTA’s Planning Program funds under 49 U.S.C. § 5305 (Section 5305) and FTA’s Urbanized Area Formula funds under 49 U.S.C. § 5307 (Section 5307) to assist with the development of PTASPs.